 @dakarto: am I right that candidate label boxes are NOT stored as rotated, when being parallel to lines ?

 mCandidates.append( QgsLabelCandidate( rect, lp->getCost() * 1000 ) );

 in src/core/qgspallabeling.cpp, where label alpha (angle) is not taken in consideration

-#7 Updated by Sandro Santilli almost 5 years ago
+#7 Updated by Sandro Santilli about 5 years ago

 Some support for map rotation in labels rendering is been pushed here:

 Larry your review is welcome.
 I had the impression a refactoring of the labeling system would be useful (like to work in pixel space rather than in geographical units space, for the sake of collision prevention, and to pass the whole map QTransform to correctly convert from one space to the other) -- the commits in the PR do not attempt to do any refactoring.

 #8 Updated by Larry Shaffer about 5 years ago